rememberSoftwares/yacana/README.md

 ### Stopping chat using 'maximum iterations'

 We'll be using a new class called [GroupSolve]() @todo url.
 It takes a list of Tasks (at least two) and an [EndChat]() object.
 1. The list of tasks will be the center of conversation for the LLM agents.
-The order in the list matters as the first task in the list will be the first to be evaluated and could be considered as the main task.
+The order in the list matters as the tasks will be solved in the same order.
 2. The EndChat object will allow you to configure when/how the conversation stops.
 3. The GroupSolve class uses a `.solve()` method like the Task themselves.
 So don't forget about it.